Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Equilibrium Properties of the Hubbard-Holstein Model

-In contrast to intermediate regime A, intermediate regime B, which is adjacent to the AFM phase, exhibits both small charge and spin structure factors.
-Here, the effective interactions have been delicately balanced and become too weak to overcome the kinetic energy and localize electrons.
+More precisely, in contrast to intermediate regime A, intermediate regime B, which is adjacent to the AFM phase, exhibits both small charge and spin structure factors.
+This phenomenon is distinct from the 1D Hubbard-Holstein model.
+Here, in the intermediate regime B, the effective interactions have been delicately balanced and become too weak to overcome the kinetic energy and localize electrons.
 Considering the possible tendency toward superconductivity present in the neighboring intermediate regime A, regime B is possibly superconducting.

-To investigate this possibility, we calculate the $s$-wave superconducting pair correlation function, defined as
+However, the binding energy discussed above should be rigorously defined in the thermodynamic limit, where the addition of carriers can be treated as a perturbation.
+(In the 4$\times$4 cluster, each doped hole represents a 6.25\% doping.)
+Therefore, we rely on the pairing correlations instead of $E_{\rm bd}$ in the determination of the phases in the half-filled system.
+To investigate the nature of the intermediate regimes and conduct a more rigorous analysis of superconductivity, we calculate the $s$-wave superconducting pair correlation function, defined as

 where the pairing operator is

 Note, the expectation value should be taken over the full wavefunction $|\Psi\rangle$ instead of just the electronic wavefunction $|\psi_e\rangle$.
 Different from the charge and spin structure factor, the pairing operator $\Delta_s$ does not commute with the non-Gaussian transformation $\Upl$.
 Thus, the expansion of the pairing correlation function, with electron wavefunction and variational parameters, is